 Pharmacists' clinical roles are expanding in Canada.
 By 2025, they will increasingly prescribe medications, manage chronic diseases, administer more vaccines, provide smoking cessation and nutrition counseling, conduct minor medical procedures, and operate digital telehealth platforms.

-Where are the best provinces for pharmacists to work in 2025?
+Where are the best provinces for pharmacists to work?

 Why does Canada need more pharmacists by 2025?